 Don't let biting bugs ruin your trip!
-Here's a list of the best mosquito repellent device for camping options.
+If you're looking for the best mosquito repellent device for camping, here are 7 great options…

 Enjoying outdoor spaces can be good for the soul!
 After all, that is why most of us like a good camping trip.

 While outdoor adventures can help us get away from it all, one thing we cannot always escape is pesky mosquitos and other biting bugs.
 Not only can mosquito bites itch, but they can also lead to the transmission of diseases.